ewoolsey/clap-interactive/README.md

 ---

-This is a an extremely basic and flawed approach at getting clap enums to parse interactively using inquire.
+This is a an extremely basic approach at getting clap enums to parse interactively using inquire.
 I think if someone put some time into it it could be very useful.
 Unfortunately I don't have the time to really make this shine.
-Please do not count on this to work out of the box.
 If you make improvements to this (which currently isn't hard haha), please submit a PR.

 ---